Jacob Duché: Biography

 When the British occupied Philadelphia in September 1777, Duché was arrested by General William Howe and detained, underlining the seriousness of his actions.
-He was later released, and emerged as a Loyalist and propagandist for the British, at which time he wrote a famous letter to General George Washington, camped at Valley Forge, Pennsylvania, in which he begged him to lay down arms and negotiate for peace with the British.
+He was later released, and emerged as a Loyalist and propagandist for the British, at which time he wrote a famous letter to General George Washington, camped near Valley Forge, Pennsylvania, in which he begged him to lay down arms and negotiate for peace with the British.
 Suddenly, Duché went from hero of the Revolutionary cause to outcast in the new United States.
 He was convicted of high treason to the State of Pennsylvania, and his estate was confiscated.
 In consequence, Duché fled to England, where he was appointed chaplain to the Lambeth orphan asylum, and soon made a reputation as an eloquent preacher.
 He was not able to return to America until 1792, after he had suffered a stroke.

 On October 1, 1777, Congress appointed joint chaplains, William White, Duché's successor at Christ Church, and George Duffield, pastor of the Third Presbyterian Church of Philadelphia.

 Duché died in 1798 in Philadelphia, where he is buried in St. Peter's churchyard.

 His daughter, Elizabeth Sophia Duché (born on September 18, 1774, Philadelphia; died on December 11, 1808, Montréal), married Captain John Henry in 1799.
 Henry was an Army officer and political adventurer who was indirectly instrumental in the declaration of war on Great Britain by the United States in 1812.
+His son was the painter, Thomas Spence Duché (September 15, 1763 - March 31, 1790).